andrewacashner/hearingfaithms/chapters/chapter-3.md

 through the mutually reinforcing practices of, first, reading and singing these passages in the developing Christmas liturgy, and, second, interpreting these passages in preaching and commentaries.
-[On patristic exegesis and its relationship to later interpretve traditions, see
+[On patristic exegesis and its influence, see @Kannengiesser:PatristicExegesis;
-@Kannengiesser:PatristicExegesis; @McKim:BiblicalInterpreters;
-@Thompson:ReadingwDead.]
+@McKim:BiblicalInterpreters; @Thompson:ReadingwDead.]
 For example, the tradition of beginning the series of psalms in the Christmas Matins liturgy with Psalm 2 was influenced by the interpretation of that psalm as a Messianic prophecy in patristic exegesis---such as the sermons of Pope St.